 Another issue is getting teachers comfortable with the technology.
 Teachers, like much of society, are relative newcomers to the Internet.
 To teach the teachers, School Net has trained some instructors to go to schools and mentor teachers in using technology with students.
 These support teachers report to a School Net board -- made up of teachers, administrators, higher education representatives and federal officials -- which monitors and guides the national program.

-The federal government also began providing a Web page
+The federal government also began providing a Web page last September for providing teachers with ideas and guidance on using the Internet as a classroom tool.

 "There is a lot of information on the Internet, and some of it is valuable," said Boisjoly.
 "The key is finding that information rapidly."
 School Net continues to compile a database of information resources for teachers to use in class, such as addresses of educational sites.
 There are also sections on the database for teachers to conference on various subjects.